 Via Hope traces its’ roots to the 2003 final report of the President’s New Freedom Commission Achieving the Promise, which called for fundamentally transforming the nation’s mental health system to a consumer, family, and youth-driven Recovery Model, a system in which recovery is the expected outcome for everyone with a mental health challenge.

-In response, SAMHSA awarded five-year Mental Health Transformation Grants to several states, including Texas, for the purpose of beginning to develop the infrastructure needed to support a transformed, recovery-oriented mental health system.
-Via Hope was created as a key component of this new infrastructure.
-We provide education, training, and consultation for people in recovery, their family members, youth, and mental health professionals to help make Texas’ mental health system become more focused on recovery and resilience.
+In response, SAMHSA awarded Mental Health Transformation Grants to several states, including Texas, to begin developing the infrastructure needed to support a transformed, recovery-oriented mental health system.
+Via Hope is a key component of this new infrastructure.
+We provide training and consultation for people in recovery, their family members, youth, and mental health professionals to help make Texas’ mental health system become more focused on recovery and resilience.

-Via Hope started in February 2009 as a program housed within an existing nonprofit organization.
-In 2013 it moved to the Center for Social Work Research at The University of Texas at Austin.
-In 2014, a new nonprofit organization, Mental Health Resource of Texas, was created specifically to be the permanent home for Via Hope.
-This nonprofit has operated publicly as Via Hope since September 2014.
+A new nonprofit organization, Mental Health Resource of Texas, was created to be the permanent home for Via Hope.
+This nonprofit has operated as Via Hope since September 2014.

 Via Hope created a new Reentry Peer Specialist training and certification in August 2018.
 The certification has created a new professional opportunity for formerly incarcerated persons to use their lived experience to help others.
 You can learn how creating this certification and expanding the workforce can reduce recidivism in this video.

 The HRSA and BWHET grant also allowed for the development of the state’s first Texas Workforce Commission and Department of Labor approved Peer Specialist Registered Apprenticeship Program, which allows employers to develop and prepare their workforce while providing a career path for Certified Peer Specialists across Texas.

 Via Hope Today